jandecaluwe/urubu/doc/about.md

 Theme
 =====

-The theme on this website is based on stock [bootstrap].
+The theme on this website uses the [bootstrap] framework, and is based on stock [bootstrap].

 Trivia
 ======